 You are welcome to sensibly moor anywhere unless signs state "No Moorings".
-There are free moorings, however there are many chargeable moorings especially where services are available.
+There are free moorings, however, there are many chargeable moorings especially where services are available.
 You can also moor free of charge in any boatyard displaying the Hoseasons sign (space permitting)

 Are maps supplied?

 Maps are available free of charge when you check in.
-Additional maps are available from £2.75 (if collected or £2.95 by post).
+More comprehensive maps are available from £2.75 (if collected or £2.95 by post).

 Are mallets supplied?

-If you have any further questions please do not hesitate to contact us direct on 01603 782625 or email: firstname.lastname@example.org
+If you have any further questions please do not hesitate to contact us directly on 01603 782625 or email: firstname.lastname@example.org